xarantolus/mysti/README.md

 Make sure the correct ports are exposed and then try running the daemon.

 ## Daemon and CLI Setup
 The daemon should run in the background of your devices and connect to the server, syncing events (like clipboard changes) as they happen.
 It is available for many Windows and Linux-based operating systems.
-The CLI is an additional helper that
+The CLI is an additional helper for sending remote commands to other connected clients.

-This section shows how to set up the daemon to start on user login.

 First of all, you can download the daemon and CLI binaries for your client(s) from [the latest release here on GitHub](http://github.com/xarantolus/mysti/releases/latest).
-For Windows, you would download both "mysti-daemon-windows.exe" and "mysti-windows.exe"
+For Windows, you would download and unzip `mysti-windows.zip`.
+Then you can unzip it into a directory that is available on your `$PATH`.
+The same goes for Linux.

 ### Configuration
 First of all, we need to tell the daemon which server to connect to.
 You can do this by creating a configuration file with [this content](deployment/daemon/daemon-config.toml):